 Whilst making broad judgemental or prescriptive statements about forms can be difficult and often misleading, that does not make the data useless.

-So you have a relatively high correction rate in your form - is that bad?
+So your form tracking data shows you have a relatively high correction rate in your form - is that bad?
 Well, would it be possible to reduce this, whilst maintaining your form’s conversion rates?
 That would be a good thing right?
 If your form could be completed perfectly on the first attempt by users, every time, is that not something you should strive for?
 Or, failing that, could you still improve the overall UX and see time to complete and corrections drop whilst maintaining completion rates?
 Or, if you could improve the conversion rate of the form, it may not matter that corrections increase slightly, since it may be an indication that people really want to complete it.
 Or, you may find that by drastically changing your form, your conversion rate increases but as a result you get more form submissions from less qualified leads (in the case of a lead generation form, for example).

 Context is key - if your form asks for name and email address and each user has to return to fields 12 times, something is going wrong.
 That should be relatively simple information for a user to provide.
 If you’re asking users complicated questions like configuring a loan repayment structure that suits them, changes to inputs may be inevitable.
 But you can still always try to improve against your own metrics, and importantly with a great understanding of customer sentiment too.